laudanhosseini/DH110-06/README.md

   * Currently, this interactive prototype does not have any "loading pages" included in the system, so the user can potentially lack in having visual updates, such as with download or loading progress.
 Everything else, however, clearly guides the user through the steps needed to be taken to achieve the desired goals.

 As the user completed these tasks, I found that most of my predictions were correct.
 The user struggled with finding the swipe portion of the "Made for You" and "New + Noteworthy" sections, but they did not seem to be phased by the lack of loading pages that were included in the prototype.
 I still think that moving forward, I would want to include some sort of progress signals, and I also maybe want to make the swipe feature more clear (either by changing the wording of the button or changing the font color).
+She also found that the arrow buttons to go back to other pages were faulty and only some were working and only some of the time.
+This is something I definitely would want to look into and fix for the future.
 Other than these suggestions, the user stated that she found the tasks very easy to complete and did so faster than predicted.

 Some direct quotes from the walkthrough: